The Rich Get Richer And The Poor Get Poorer: War On Wealth

 The Endless Warfare: Central Banks and the Battle for Monetary Control

-The war can be prolonged so long as governments can grow in size without producing a crisis, and so long as the central banks can find new ways to centralize banking and monetary policy in order to solve the problems they themselves produce, and extend their life span – or the war.
+The war can be prolonged so long as governments can grow in size without producing a crisis and so long as the central banks can find new ways to centralize banking and monetary policy to solve the problems they produce and extend their life span – or the war.
 Yes, I believe it’s an existential question.
 The existence of a central bank implies a constant state of warfare with the market in matters of money.

-For a current real-world example of the existence of increasing centralization look no further than the gradual dismantling of Glass Steagall and the global implications for banking under the Fed’s revamped Basel Accord, as well as recent activities surrounding the BIS – which many fear may become the world’s next lender of last resort, or central bank.
+For a current real-world example of increasing centralization, look no further than the gradual dismantling of Glass Steagall and the global implications for banking under the Fed’s revamped Basel Accord, as well as recent activities surrounding the BIS—which many fear may become the world’s next lender of last resort or central bank.

-But rather than exemplary of their true success, it produced positive consequences that could not be sustained and negative consequences that in many instances remain invisible to this day – in the extent of resulting dislocation and systemic risk that has accumulated in the economy, the banking system, and for the value of (confidence in) the Federal Reserve Note.
+But rather than exemplary of their true success, it produced positive consequences that could not be sustained and negative consequences that, in many instances, remain invisible to this day—in the extent of resulting dislocation and systemic risk that has accumulated in the economy, the banking system, and the value of (confidence in) the Federal Reserve Note.

 The Unwinnable War: Central Banks’ Battle Against Gold

-In short, by what has been happening to the value of gold since 1999 we can only surmise that they are gradually giving up ground in this war, which has produced conditions that appear to be biting them in their proverbial behinds (conditions increasingly working against their policy aims).
+In short, given what has been happening to the value of gold since 1999, we can only surmise that they are gradually giving up ground in this war.
+This has produced conditions that appear to be biting them in their proverbial behinds (conditions increasingly working against their policy aims).

-And in fact, measuring the success of this war by what has happened to the value of the dollar against gold during the entire 20thcentury relative to its value in pre-Fed days it could be argued that central bankers have actually been losing their war on gold all along despite their success in restricting free coinage, advancing legal tender laws, and persuading commercial agents that a consistently devaluing banknote is still a superior medium of exchange to gold-based money.
+Measuring the success of this war by what has happened to the value of the dollar against gold during the entire 20thcentury relative to its value in pre-Fed days, it could be argued that central bankers have been losing their war on gold all along despite their success in restricting free coinage, advancing legal tender laws, and persuading commercial agents that a consistently devaluing banknote is still a superior medium of exchange to gold-based money.

-In the final analysis, although it may ebb and flow, this war on gold is no more winnable than is a war on money or markets… it is winnable so long as it can be prolonged.
+In the final analysis, although it may ebb and flow, this war on gold is no more winnable than a war on money or markets.
+It is winnable so long as it can be prolonged.
 If it appears that central banks have won, it is only because they are still in the game.

-Hence, central banks are winning this unwinnable war by virtue of the fact that they live solely to fight it.
+Hence, central banks are winning this unwinnable war because they live solely to fight it.

 © 2003 Edmond J. Bugos